For some reason, people think jet boats don’t need to be winterized.

 The biggest thing you’ll need to do is change the spark plugs as they are more than likely bad from fogging the engine.

 If you’re going to keep your boat outside the best bonus tip I can give you is to get a cover for your cover.

 Yes, if you already have a cover on your boat, it’s smart to throw something like a tarp or a second cover over it for long term storage.
 Tarps don’t always offer the best fit.
-So what I do is buy a cover like this here on Amazon (Amazon Link Ad) that anchors to the trailer to cover my cover.
+So what I do is buy a cover like this here on Amazon (ad) that anchors to the trailer to cover my cover.
 This fits better than any tarp would.

 If there are any trees or dust near your boat, they will find a way in with all the rain that is coming.
 This means gunk will build up even if you have a cover on your jet boat.

 Not only that, but boat covers are bad about stretching and holding water.
 This is the worst as it destroys your cover over time, and the dirty water attracts bugs and animals.

 Getting a cover to put over your boat and its cover is a smart idea!
 You’ll thank me next season when clean up is easy.